lordfpx/AB-interchange/README.md

 ## Usage

-Follow [AB-mediaQuery](https://www.npmjs.com/package/ab-mediaquery) readme file to configure it the way you like depending on your needs.
-For exemple:
+Follow [AB-mediaQuery](https://www.npmjs.com/package/ab-mediaquery) readme file to configure breakpoints the way you like, for exemple:

 ```js
 AB.plugins.mediaQuery({